PHPMohamedNabil/marrow-framework/README.md

 # Marrow MVC architecture
 ![marrow](https://github.com/PHPMohamedNabil/marrow-framework/assets/29188634/7bdc6061-86e4-4623-9f48-f6a2862e0256)

-A project Using a MVC Pattern  bulid from zero with features like (command line micros,routes,template engine,containers,service provider pattern, mysql db,middlewares).

-get started with new project:
+A project Using a MVC Pattern build from zero with features like (command line micros,routes,template engine,containers,service provider pattern, mysql db,middlewares). get started with new project:

 see the below repo to create new skeleton project. https://github.com/PHPMohamedNabil/marrow